Shahzaib-SK/Shahzaib-SK/README.md

 I'm a passionate Frontend Developer with a keen interest in building intuitive, user-friendly web applications.

-- 📝 Documenting learning curves of frontend Develoment
+- 📝 Documenting learning curves of frontend Development
 - 📫 Reach me on [**LinkedIn**](https://linkedin.com/in/shahzaib770) or mail me at **shahzaibk.ch@gmail.com**

 ## Expertise ✍️